dancer1325/Curso-Introduccion-a-GraphQL/Aeropuertos/5 - Query/README.md

   * Folder to store our queries
     * 1 query / file
   * It will allow us triggering queries, based on the plugin downloaded in our IDE
+  * 'listarAeropuertos.gql'
+    * File for executing queries on VSC's plugin
+    * :warning: Not supported any more to execute queries using VSC's plugin
+  * TODO: Configure it for JetBrain's graphql plugin
+    * It yet supports the execution of queries and mutations operations